Perspective | Women are Army rangers and billionaires. Yet we’re still fighting for reproductive rights.

 So today’s coat hangers come in the form of sketchy pills, chemicals or concoctions — a throwback to the ancient times of abortion teas and potions.

-“It was like we were back in the days of the Wild West, like we have to figure this out by ourselves and just grit our teeth and get through it,” a musician in Texas’ Rio Grande Valley told Reuters in 2016, when access to abortions was already being restricted.
+“It was like we were back in the days of the Wild West, like we have to figure this out by ourselves and just grit our teeth and get through it,” a musician in Texas’s Rio Grande Valley told Reuters in 2016, when access to abortions was already being restricted.

 She was 23 in 2014, and getting an abortion then was “almost primal.”
 She drove across the border to the Mexican town of Nuevo Progreso and bought $19 worth of misoprostol, which is legal in Mexico and commonly used to induce a miscarriage.
 It’s the over-the-border way to get the pill.

-There are scores of websites where women who can’t get to a clinic or don’t have access to the pill swap recipes.
+There are scores of websites where women who can’t get to a clinic or don’t have access to the pill swap dangerous, ill-advised recipes.

 Drinking turpentine with sugar, mugwort tea, that Mexican misoprostol.